 Ramadan is a month for sharing, and sharing the sweetest things – both literally and metaphorically.
 People in Ramadan express their care and greet others by cooking for one other.
 Most of the Arabic expats in the region like to live their traditions by making well-known Eid desserts.
 Family and friends meet to prepare a collection of Ma’amoul.
 Filled with dates and pistachio or walnuts, all participate in making the dough, placing this in wooden molds and baking – for a sweet Eid dessert for sharing.

-As we near the Eid celebrations, it’s important to make the most of the final week of Ramadan and to enjoy the Ramadan spirit and express your greetings in all these different ways.
+As we near the Eid celebrations, it’s important to make the most of the final week of Ramadan to enjoy the Ramadan spirit and express your greetings in all these different ways.
 Don’t forget to eat well, exercise right , stay hydrated as you read your way through our Ramadan series.
 Sign up to the SSS Blog to stay updated on all our health and sports news, trends and tips.

 Smoothies – they’re all over your Instagram feed.
 Literally, everywhere you look, there’s a delicious…